 Even data collected on your website through cookies that might not in itself constitute personal information (such as anonymized analytics data), but by inference or combination with other data for the purpose of identifying and connecting devices, creating profiles and serving personalized advertisement, can ultimately be considered personal information under CCPA.

 If your business meets any of the three CCPA compliance thresholds, you are liable for whatever personal information you collect on California residents through your website’s cookies.
 Consumers can request disclosure of the PI collected on your website in the past 12 months, as well as request that you delete this data.

 You must therefore know what data your website collects, how it collects it and for what purpose, and with whom (third parties) it shares this data.

-Cookiebot is a world-leading consent management platform that ensures compliance with the European GDPR, ePrivacy Directive and, from January 2020, the CCPA.
+Cookiebot Consent Management Platform (CMP) ensures compliance with the European GDPR, ePrivacy Directive and, from January 2020, the CCPA.